gchq/sleeper/docs/designs/postgresql-state-store.md

 With higher levels of transaction isolation, you can produce the same behaviour as a conditional update in DynamoDB.
 If a conflicting update occurs at the same time, this will produce a serialization failure.
-This would require you to retry the update as in S3.
+This would require you to retry the update.
 There may be other solutions to this problem, but this may push us towards keeping transactions as small as possible.

 See the PostgreSQL manual on transaction isolation levels: